-The Parameter Pointer field indicates the Parameter Code of the first counter you want to be returned for the requested page.
-As long as the value in the Allocation Length field is large enough, the tape drive returns all counters with a Parameter Code greater than or equal to the code specified in this field.
-For example, if you specify 0004h for the Parameter Pointer, the tape drive returns information about counters 0004h through 0006h.
+The Parameter Pointer field indicates the first parameter you want to be returned for the requested page.
+As long as the value in the Allocation Length field is large enough, the tape drive returns all parameters with a Parameter Code greater than or equal to the code specified in this field.

-The counters are returned in Parameter Code order (unsigned).
+The parameters are returned in Parameter Code order (unsigned).
 If the parameter specified does not exist, the tape drive returns the next available parameter first.